dockercask/dockercask/README.md

 Chrome and Chromium do not run without `--no-sandbox` and are very unstable with both intel and nvidia cards.

+### lastpass

+Password managers such as LastPass should not be run in the same container as the web browser.
+If the web browser is compromised the password manager could also be compromised.
+This can be avoided by running a separate browser for a password manager or using the LastPass desktop app.

 ### slack